braidn/old-git-wiki-pages/RubyClasses.markdown

 * Worth remembering: Class is a subclass of Module
 * All class definitions are executable
 * Defined one method at a time
+  * This would mean that if a method is defined twice in a class, the last instance would be the one that fires